Pearl V Puri

-Pearl V Puri (born 10 July 1989) is an Indian actor.
-Puri is best known for playing Mahir Sehgal/Mihir Sippi in Naagin 3 and Raghbir Malhotra in Bepanah Pyaar.
+Pearl V Puri (born 10 July 1989) is an Indian television actor.
+He is best known for playing Mahir Sehgal in Naagin 3 and Raghbir Malhotra in Bepanah Pyaar.
+He made his Hindi film debut in the 2023 film Yaariyan 2.

 Early life

-Pearl V Puri was born on 10 July 1989 in Chhindwara, Madhya Pradesh, into a Punjabi Hindu Khatri family to Vipin Puri and Pummy Puri.
+Pearl V Puri was born on 10 July 1989 in Chhindwara, Madhya Pradesh, into a Punjabi Khatri family to Vipin Puri and Pummy Puri.
 He has an elder sister Reet Vohra aka Quety Puri.
 Puri started his schooling at Maharishi Vidya Mandir Public School, Chhindwara.
 After a few years his family moved to Agra, Uttar Pradesh where he was enrolled at Raghendra Swarup Public School.

-Puri was inspired to be an actor after his ex girlfriend was a fan of Shah Rukh Khan.
 His father wanted him to join their family business but his mother supported his decision of becoming an actor.
 He began his career as a model and appeared in several commercials for various brands like Maruti Ritz, Fair One Cream, Pizza Hut.

 Puri's father died in October 2020 following a heart attack.

 Personal life

-Pearl V Puri was arrested on 4 June 2021 for an alleged molestation case of a minor girl the set of his tv serial in 2019 and was granted bail after being in Jail over 10 days on 15 June 2021.
+Puri was in a 9 year-long relationship with a girl from Agra when he was in 10th standard.
+However the couple broke up after he left home to pursue his acting career.

 Career

 2013–2017: Initial struggles

-Puri made his acting debut on television with a supporting role as Ajay Tiwari in the love-triangle Dil Ki Nazar Se Khoobsurat on Sony TV produced by Shashi Sumeet Productions in 2013.

-In 2015, he had his first leading role in Saurabh Tewari Films' musical romantic drama Phir Bhi Na Maane...Badtameez Dil on Star Plus opposite Asmita Sood as Abeer Malhotra, a successful charming rockstar.
+Puri made his acting debut on television as Ajay Tiwari in Dil Ki Nazar Se Khoobsurat (2013) on Sony TV.
+Following a cameo in Colors TV's Rangrasiya, he bagged his first leading role in the musical romantic drama Phir Bhi Na Maane...Badtameez Dil on Star Plus opposite Asmita Sood as Abeer Malhotra, a successful charming rockstar.
 Although the show ran for just 5 months, he gained recognition for his role as Abeer that earned him a Best Fresh New Face (Male) nomination at Indian Telly Awards.
-The show initially ended on 19 September, however the show came back on Hotstar and ran until 18 November.
+The show first aired on TV and later on Hotstar.

-In January 2016, Puri signed Swastik Pictures' television show Meri Saasu Maa on Zee TV; he was cast as Satyendra Sharma opposite Hiba Nawab.
-In May 2016, he joined the cast of Yash A Patnaik's fantasy TV series Naagarjuna – Ek Yoddha on Life OK as the simple and innocent Arjun Shastri, a garage worker opposite Pooja Banerjee.
-The series ended in January 2017.
+In 2016, Puri starred as Satyendra Sharma opposite Hiba Nawab in Swastik Pictures' Meri Saasu Maa on Zee TV.
+He next appeared as Arjun Shastri in Yash A Patnaik's fantasy TV series Naagarjuna – Ek Yoddha (2016–2017) on Life OK.

-2018–present: Limited popularity